Is a cheap world cruise actually possible?

 So over the years, we’ve crossed the Atlantic on four separate occasions, among other routes such as this Panama Canal cruise down to South America.
 Our lowest-priced transatlantic crossing was this two-week cruise we took for only $159!

 While transatlantic cruises are the most common (and often cheapest) route for repositioning cruises, we’ve been well aware that there are some less common transpacific routes and even itineraries between Asia and Europe that pass through the Suez Canal.

 Armed with a keen awareness of these different repositioning cruise routes and the corresponding seasonalities, we had to attempt to stitch them together in a grand attempt to form a cheap world cruise.

 Doing so would take a great degree of planning, a bit of gambling on the ever-changing rate fluctuations, and a little luck to ultimately form our own patchwork of a cheap world cruise.

-It would not be a consecutive world cruise residing on a single ship entirely around the world for a 100+ day voyage.
+Using this method, it would not be a consecutive world cruise residing on a single ship entirely around the world for a 100+ day voyage.
 Rather, to catch these rare one-way cruise deals, it would require some carefully plotted timing, while also traveling overland in between the oceanic cruise segments.

-The overland travels would be a small and welcomed concession we’re willing to make in order to achieve the financial feat of a cheap cruise entirely around the world.
+The overland travels would be a small and welcomed concession we’re willing to make in order to achieve the financial feat of a cheap luxury cruise entirely around the world.
 Plus, we figured it would be nice to break apart all this time at sea with some extended adventures on land.

 So that’s exactly what we set off to do.